-The increase in earnings was due to an increase in earnings at Avista Utilities and our other businesses, partially offset by a decrease in earnings at AEL&P.
+The increase in net income for the year-to-date was due to an increase in net income at Avista Utilities and our other businesses, partially offset by a decrease in net income at AEL&P. For the second quarter, net income at Avista Utilities and AEL&P decreased, while net income at our other businesses increased.

-Avista Utilities' earnings increased due to the receipt of a \$103 million termination fee from Hydro One, as well as the positive impact of general rate increases and customer growth.
-These increases were partially offset by final transaction costs for the Hydro One transaction, taxes associated with the termination fee, increased net power supply costs, transmission and distribution operating and maintenance costs (other operating expenses), depreciation and amortization, and interest expense.
+For the year-to-date, Avista Utilities' net income increased due to the receipt of a \$103 million termination fee from Hydro One (see "Note 17 of the Notes to Condensed Consolidated Financial Statements"), as well as the positive impact of general rate increases and customer growth.
+These increases were partially offset by final transaction costs for the Hydro One transaction, taxes associated with the termination fee, increased transmission and distribution operating and maintenance costs (other operating expenses), a \$7 million donation commitment to the local community and increased depreciation and amortization.
+For the second quarter, Avista Utilities' net income decreased due to increased transmission and distribution operating and maintenance costs (other operating expenses), donation commitment costs and depreciation and amortization, partially offset by the positive impact of general rate increases and customer growth.

-AEL&P earnings decreased primarily due to an increase in other operating expenses.
+AEL&P net income decreased primarily due to an increase in other operating expenses and a decrease in operating revenues.

-The increase in earnings at our other businesses was primarily because the first quarter of 2018 included an impairment of one of our investments and expenses associated with a renovation project.
-Also, there were increased earnings from equity investments in the first quarter of 2019 as compared to the first quarter of 2018.
+The increase in net income at our other businesses for the second quarter and year-to-date was primarily due to the sale of METALfx and increased earnings from equity investments.
+In addition, 2018 included an impairment of one of our investments and expenses associated with a renovation project.